Storage FAQ#

 What is the .lamindb/ directory?#

-It stores files that are merely referenced by metadata (the key field of File is None).
+It stores files that are merely referenced by metadata (the key field of Artifact is None).

 There is only a single .lamindb/ directory per LaminDB instance.